savonet/book/workflow.md

   `http://localhost:8000/my-radio.mp3`

 for you to listen.
-You can protect the stream by specifying a `user` and a `password` argument (both need to specified) which will be required when trying to listen to the stream:
+You can protect the stream by specifying a `user` and a `password` argument (both need to specified) which will then be required when trying to listen to the stream:

 ```{.liquidsoap include="liq/output.harbor2.liq" from=2}
 ```

 Alternatively, you can also specify an authentication function in the `auth`
-argument: this function itself takes the user and password as argument and returns whether the listener should be granted access to the stream.
+argument: this function itself takes the user and password as arguments and returns whether the listener should be granted access to the stream.
 For instance, the following allows listeners whose password have odd length: